Q: How to clone a large HDD to a smaller SSD?

 Upgrading your hard drive to SSD improves your computer performance.
 That is because SSD outstands out for its fast read-write speed, low consumption rate, and many other benefits that come with it.

 SSDs are still new in the market.
-So, the price might be higher per GB capacity than the traditional HDDs, but if you look at the benefits you get, it is worth to invest in it.
+So, the price might be higher per GB capacity than the traditional HDDs, but if you look at the benefits you get, it is worth investing in it.

 Your computer boots faster when the OS is in the SSD and has a larger HDD for secondary storage.

 Cloning your computer hard drive to an SSD configures system setting intact in one place.
-That saves you the efforts and time of reinstalling the OS and applications compared to a fresh install.
+That saves you the effort and time of reinstalling the OS and applications compared to a fresh install.

 The above reasons are enough to want you to learn how to clone a hard drive, right?
 How do you successfully clone your drive easily?
 First, windows do not have a cloning feature.
 Therefore, you have to use a third-party cloning tool specially made for the cloning process.